Published February 14, 2026Updated February 25, 202613 min read

 Mega Fund Dominance

 A16z, General Catalyst, and other mega funds participated in nearly 80% of mega deals.
 When these firms join, Series A deal sizes average $24.1M versus $18.9M without them.
-The healthcare ai funding news is increasingly driven by a small set of conviction investors.

 2